Introduction

 Summary

-When you want to analyze relationships within a single entity type (like actors connected through their movies), you should project a true monopartite graph by excluding intermediate nodes.
+When you need to analyse relationships within a single entity type, project a true monopartite graph by connecting nodes through their shared neighbours.